-The Essentials by Britax Allegiance head sensor has the lowest test result data for G-forces recorded in its head sensor and the Clek Foonf chest sensor has the least amount of G-forces than the other seats that went through testing (both shown in green).
+The Britax Allegiance head sensor has the lowest test result data for G-forces recorded in its head sensor and the Clek Foonf chest sensor has the least amount of G-forces than the other seats that went through testing (both shown in green).

 Installing the Graco in the rear facing position required the use of a rolled towel to get the proper angle

 Ease of Install - LATCH

 We tested each seat in at least three different cars with multiple testers to average the scores for side-by-side comparison.
 The Graco fared below average with a 5 of 10 with the average being a 7.
 This score is for both the rear facing and forward facing configurations.

 Using LATCH should be more straightforward for installation than the vehicle belt, but that is not what we found with this Graco model.
 We liked that this seat had different LATCH connectors for forward facing vs. rear facing, so you don't have to reroute them to change seat direction, but we had to use a towel in the rear facing configuration to get the proper angle.
 It is easier in the forward facing position than the rear, but it still isn't as easy as some of the competition.
 The recline adjusts with flip-out feet on the bottom of the seat (above left) and is usable with the seat installed.
 You need to check for proper angle alignment using the side level indicator (above right).